SP33DC0R3/todo-list-app/README.md

 # To-Do List Application

 ## Description
+Introducing my first-ever app!
+As a beginner in python development and still learning the ropes, I'm a bit nervous but excited to share this project with you.
+Please keep in mind that this app is not at a big production level app, and there might be some bugs or areas that need improvement.
+However, I've put in a lot of effort to make it functional and user-friendly, and I'm eager to hear your feedback to continue learning and improving.
+Thank you for trying out my early work in this journey of learning app development!

+## About This App
 The To-Do List Application is a simple tool for managing tasks and increasing productivity.
 It allows users to add, edit, complete, and remove tasks from their to-do list.

 ## How to Run the Application